 CBD contains antioxidants which are key to preventing environmental damage and ageing in the skin.
 It is considered more powerful than vitamins E and C.

 A research conducted in 2003 found that cannabinoids may be a potential therapy against skin cancer (melanoma).

 There are not many CBD sunscreens on the market.
 In fact, CBD Oil Canada is one of the few who has been making this product available.
 Should you get too much sun and need an after-sun product, you can buy Marley’s CBD After Sun with Aloe Gel.

 Don’t Forget About The Lips – Do They Get Enough Attention?

 One of the most often overlooked areas when applying sunscreen is the lips, believe it or not.
-The lips are a high-risk area for skin cancer and this is for the men as well as women!
+The lips are a high-risk area for skin cancer and this is for men as well as women!
 It is recommended that you use at least an SPF of 30 and reapply often.

 In addition to protection against skin cancer, this area is very susceptible to premature ageing due to damage from the sun.
 This, in turn, causes a decrease in collagen levels which causes wrinkles and fine lines around the mouth area.
 A lip balm containing rich, organic ingredients will help protect this area.

 If you can’t stay out of the sun, the best precaution, of course, is exercising these guidelines:

 Limit time in the sun, especially between 10:00 am and 2 pm.

 Use broad-spectrum sunscreens with SPF over 15, preferably higher.